 “Mr Brown deserves an A+ in teaching!”

-In fact, personalised gifts for teachers are great overall just to avoid things going walkabout from their classroom by mistake.
+In fact, personalised gifts make great teacher gifts overall just to avoid things going walkabout from their classroom by mistake.
 No more missing coffee mugs or favourite pens.

 You could coordinate this gift with other parents who want to contribute and make it a season pass or VIP membership.